jmtsuji/Ca-Chlorohelix-allophototropha-RCI/README.md

 Copyright Jackson M. Tsuji, Neufeld Research Group, 2021

-This Github repository provides additional intermediate data files and code related to the publication by Tsuji and colleagues, 2020, "'_Candidatus_ Chlorohelix allophototropha,' the first anoxygenic phototrophic _Chloroflexota_ member to use a Type I photosynthetic reaction center," which is currently deposited in [biorxiv](https://doi.org/10.1101/2020.07.07.190934).
+This Github repository provides additional intermediate data files and code related to the publication by Tsuji and colleagues, 2021, "Type I photosynthetic reaction center in an anoxygenic phototrophic member of the _Chloroflexota_," which is currently deposited in [biorxiv](https://doi.org/10.1101/2020.07.07.190934).

 This repo also relies on a supplementary Zenodo data repository containing larger files, available [here](https://doi.org/10.5281/zenodo.3930110).